timzatko/Sklearn-Nature-Inspired-Algorithms/README.md

 Jupyter notebooks with full examples are available in [here](examples/notebooks).

-### Using custom nature inspired algorithm
+### Using a Custom Nature-Inspired Algorithm

-If you do not want to use ony of the pre-defined algorithm configurations, you can use any algorithm from the  [NiaPy](https://github.com/NiaOrg/NiaPy) collection.
+If you do not want to use any of the pre-defined algorithm configurations, you can use any algorithm from the  [NiaPy](https://github.com/NiaOrg/NiaPy) collection.
-This will allow you to have more control of the algorithm behaviour.
+This will allow you to have more control of the algorithm behavior.
 Refer to their [documentation](https://niapy.readthedocs.io/en/latest/) and [examples](https://github.com/NiaOrg/NiaPy/tree/master/examples) for the usage.

 __Note:__ Use version >2.x.x of NiaPy package